-In early days, people did not earn much.
-And whatever they earned was stored in their house for safe keeping.
+In the early days, people did not earn much.
+And whatever they earned was stored in their house for safekeeping.
 When people started earning more money, they needed assurance that their money would be safe, as their homes could be broken into and robbed.
 Realizing the need for security, people started to turn to various banks to deposit their money.
 These banks also started attracting customers by offering various plans on their deposits.

 Now, I am about to take you back to the financial crisis of 2008.
 What happened in the USA was that the banks had started to give out risky loans to people to attract new customers and consequently, banks had to face significant defaults on such loans.
 Due to the inability of the people to pay back the money, many banks collapsed and filed for bankruptcy.
 Parallel to giving out risky loans, the banks were using the people’s money to invest in various opportunities.

 Some of these investments did not pay off and the banks lost all the money that the customers had trusted them to keep safe.
 Thus, many financial institutions went bankrupt.
 Noticing the widespread bankruptcy, the American Government tried to save some financial institutions from bankruptcy by bailing them out, so that they might be able to resume regular functions.
 Now, here’s the fun part – the banks lost the money that the customers deposited with them, leaving the customers no way of recovering back the amount.

 Then the money offered by the Government to the banks was also the people’s money, which had been paid in taxes.
 The actions of the American Government led to customer dissatisfaction across the entire country.
 Since the global economy is interconnected, the events that took place in the USA also affected the world, bringing the world’s economy to a standstill.
 The financial crisis also brought out the problems associated with having to store your money with a central authority.